k1LoW/runn/docs/designs/id.md

 c5.yml
 ```

-If there are no duplicates, the hashed value of the first one of the elements is used as the ID of each runbook.
+If there are no duplicates, the encoded value of the first one of the elements is used as the ID of each runbook.

 If there is a duplicate, compare the first two of the elements in each runbook for duplicates.